Angry Video Game Nerd: Premise

-The show revolves around the Nerd's commentary on shovelware and retro video games that he deems to be of particularly low quality, unfair difficulty, or poor design.
-Rolfe's character, "the Nerd", is a short-tempered, foul-mouthed video game collector who reviews old video games in the form reminiscent of insult comedies such as Mystery Science Theater 3000.
+Angry Video Game Nerd revolves around the Nerd's commentary on shovelware and retro video games that he deems to be of particularly low quality, unfair difficulty, or poor design.
+Rolfe's character, "the Nerd", is a basement dweller, foul-mouthed video game collector who reviews old video games in a form reminiscent of insult comedies such as Mystery Science Theater 3000.
 The Nerd plays the game while picking apart its various technicalities, design flaws, and abnormalities in an effort to warn his viewers against playing the game.
-Other episodes have the Nerd reviewing consoles, peripherals, accessories, or games with a similar theme.
-The reviews are often prefaced with a short lecture about the game's history or his own childhood experience, interspersed with sketches and profanity-ridden comedic rants, among various other scripted elements.
+Other episodes have the Nerd reviewing consoles and peripherals, such as the CD-i and NES Accessories.
+The reviews often give the game's history and development, interspersed with sketches and comedic rants, among various other scripted elements.
+Sometimes the Nerd will give positive reviews for games while giving critiques, such as the Earthbound episode.

-Dressed up as a stereotypical nerd in his basement, the Nerd reviews the game with his trademark glasses, white shirt with buttons, high khaki pants and loafers, while sometimes being bombarded by guest characters from video games and popular culture as well.
+Dressed up as a stereotypical nerd, the Nerd reviews the game with his trademark glasses, white shirt with buttons, high khaki pants and loafers, while sometimes being bombarded by guest characters from video games and popular culture as well.
 These guests often provide additional commentary on the games, mock the Nerd's anguish, and act as parodies of the characters from which they had been derived.
-In response to them and to the games, the Nerd derives comic appeal from excessive and surrealistic use of fantasy scenarios, anger, and consumption of Rolling Rock beer (in addition to Yuengling in later videos) while reviewing video games.
-His anger and profanity over these bad games (usually punctuated by the catchphrase "What were they thinking?!", in reference to those who designed and/or marketed the game in question) would sometimes climax in his destroying whole game cartridges, or simulating defecating on, burning, and sometimes even crushing the games or entire video game consoles.
+In response to them and to the games, the Nerd derives comic appeal from excessive and surrealistic use of fantasy scenarios, anger, and consumption of Rolling Rock beer while reviewing video games.

 In many cases, the Nerd dresses up as other popular characters while reviewing their games, such as Batman and Indiana Jones.
-Other characters in the show include the Nerdy Turd (Note: Only appears in episode 68 (Odyssey)) and Shit Pickle (both are earlier characters created by Rolfe), the Guitar Guy (played by Kyle Justin, co-writer of the show's theme song), the Game Graphic Glitch Gremlin, Super Mecha Death Christ 2000 B.C.
-Version 4.0 Beta, and an assortment of others, while also the occasional guest appearance by other video game reviewers such as Pat the NES Punk.
-The show has also had special guests, including Lloyd Kaufman of Troma Entertainment while the Nerd was playing various Toxic Crusaders-based games, Macaulay Culkin of Home Alone fame assisting the Nerd in playing games based on the movie series, and Gilbert Gottfried co-starring as a faux lead developer of Life of Black Tiger and the Nerd's arch-nemesis Fred "Fucks" (Fred Fuchs) on August 1, 2019, while the Nerd reviews said game.
+Other characters in the show include the Nerdy Turd (Note: Only appears in episode 68 (Odyssey)) and Shit Pickle, the Guitar Guy (played by Kyle Justin, co-writer of the show's theme song), and an assortment of others, while also the occasional guest appearance by other video game reviewers such as Pat the NES Punk, Doug Walker, and Scott Wozniak.
+The show has also had special guests, including Lloyd Kaufman of Troma Entertainment while the Nerd was playing various Toxic Crusaders-based games, Macaulay Culkin of Home Alone fame assisting the Nerd in playing games based on the movie series, and Gilbert Gottfried co-starring as a faux lead developer of Life of Black Tiger and the Nerd's arch-nemesis Fred "Fucks" (Fred Fuchs), while the Nerd reviews said game.